By Pastry Chef Cynthia Wong

+Pastry chef Cynthia Wong is the co-owner of Life Raft Treats, a chef-driven artisan ice cream truck in Charleston.
 Originally from Mobile, AL, Cynthia Wong began her career as a baker at Reed Heron's Restaurant Lulu in San Francisco.
-She them obtained formal culinary training at École Lenôtre in Plaisir, France, and earned the Grande Diplôme de la Cuisine Française.
+She trained at École Lenôtre in Plaisir, France, and earned the Grande Diplôme de la Cuisine Française.
 In 2008, she moved to Atlanta, GA where she helped chef Billy Allin open Cakes & Ale, and later worked with chefs Hugh Acheson and Ryan Smith at Empire State South.
 From there she joined chef John Fleer's Rhubarb and The Rhu, both in Asheville, NC.
 In 2016, she became the executive pastry chef and bakery manager at Butcher & Bee and The Daily in Charleston, SC.
 Wong is a four-time James Beard Foundation Award semifinalist for Outstanding Pastry Chef.

 Jayme Scott and Ross Jett pour the best cortados and espressos in town from their own sourced and roasted beans.
 The shop is no-nonsense, but inviting, and there's zero pretension.

 I love this market.
 It is not a zoo where you're being rammed with baby strollers and people are selling all kinds of random stuff.
 There's a real feeling of hospitality to this market and it's a great place to swing by on your way to the beach.

 1977 Maybank Highway., Charleston, SC 29412

 It always feels so relaxed and beachy.
 The pastas and pizzas are perfect -- I particularly love the pappardelle with mushrooms and greens.

 If you are looking for fried chicken, because really, who isn't, Martha Lou's cannot be beat.